techidaily/site-screen-mirror/source/_posts/in-2024-how-to-cast-tecno-camon-30-pro-5g-screen-to-pc-using-wifi-drfone-by-drfone-android.md

 **Review**: "AnyDesk is having some real issues with Windows 11.
 Work perfectly prior to changing the OS, and now it's a struggle to use.
 The start menu is not reliably displayed, and certain windows do not update, open, or close correctly after remote interaction.
 The screen freezes while input does not."

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LI9nKlbhnw8?si=uUXFVbuEqXtFHHv0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ### 8\. [iMyFone MirrorTo - Good Android Screen Mirroring on PC](https://www.imyfone.com/screen-mirror/)

 iMyFone MirrorTo can be a great mirroring option for users who prefer working with wired connections.
 While you are not required to install any application on your Android device, iMyFone MirrorTo executes the complete mirroring process in no time.
 With simple usability, the tool gives some great experiences of mirroring Android devices to Windows and Mac.